-In my 25+ years of driving sales for major brands like Whole Foods Market and OrangeGlo International, and now serving as the GM and VP of Performance Marketing at sticky.io, I have seen first-hand how mastering affiliate marketing can bolster brands, merchants and affiliate marketers themselves into new tiers of success.
-I have also come to learn how quickly the affiliate marketing landscape can change.
+Mastering affiliate marketing can bolster brands, merchants and affiliate marketers themselves into new tiers of success, but the landscape can quickly change.
 Strategies that guaranteed big revenue wins in the past might not be as certain in the future.

 At its core, affiliate marketing is when someone (an affiliate) promotes a company’s product or service.
 The affiliate then receives a commission if the promotional efforts result in a consumer taking a particular action.
 Usually, this action is buying the promoted product or service, but some affiliates earn money if a consumer clicks on a link to a product page or signs up for a free trial.

 The concept is simple, but the discipline has evolved over the years.
 In the early days, affiliate marketing lacked transparency and merchants struggled to determine if the affiliate traffic was legitimate.
 On the flip slide, brands and merchants did not incentivize affiliates for high-quality leads.
 Limited access to granular data can be to blame for these issues.

 While there is still room for improving data transparency and payment structures, big brands continue to start and develop affiliate marketing programs.
 Vice launched a dedicated affiliate business in 2021 and a Digiday study showed 66% of surveyed publishers reported earning revenue from affiliate commerce.